Hands of a guy on laptop keyboard

 Published on 23 May 2013

-Updated on 13 April 2024
+Updated on 01 August 2024

-In my blog entry The Soft Underbelly of ‘Soft’ Power – I, I waxed skeptical about Joseph S. Nye’s ‘soft power’.
+In my blog entry The Soft Underbelly of ‘Soft’ Power – I, I waxed sceptical about Joseph S. Nye’s ‘soft power’.
 I disliked the intertwining of persuasion and brute power.
 Persuasion backed by power tends to become dogma.
 Nye’s concept of ‘change from within’, however, has an intriguing kernel.
 My meandering readings have led me to some insights in this respect, which might be worth sharing.
 An Italian author used to quip: ‘sometimes the shortest path between two points is an arabesque’.
-This post is akin to it – bear with me.
+This post is akin to that – bear with me.

 At the beginning… there is a beginning

-In his Rhetoric, Aristotle argues that in a social context (e.g. public speech) arguments are deducted from accepted opinions (the technical term is endoxa, from which the orator develops an enthymeme, as opposed to deductions from first and ‘true’ sentences or ‘first’ principles).
+In his Rhetoric, Aristotle argues that in a social context (e.g. public speech) arguments are deducted from accepted opinions (the technical term is ‘endoxa’, from which the orator develops an ‘enthymeme’, as opposed to deductions from first and ‘true’ sentences or ‘first’ principles).
 Aristotle is right.
 In order to move forward, a social group needs to share a beginning.
 Deliberations toward concerted action start from common ground.
 In jargon, one would say that the construction of a social reality requires a starting collective intentionality: deliberation from the shared assumptions will hopefully lead to a new collective intentionality and even action (see The Construction of Social Reality by John Rogers Searle).

 The view that everything has a beginning (and a cause) is universal.
-I may add that if we cannot find a beginning, we’ll happily invent one (they are called cosmogonies).
+I may add that if we cannot find a beginning, we’ll happily invent one (they are called ‘cosmogonies’).
 Research tells us that fabulation about beginnings is a genetic predisposition in everyone (see Who’s in Charge?
 Free Will and the Science of the Brain by Michael S. Gazzaniga).

 Genetic predispositions